codio/site/source/docs/education/students.html.md

 If you are a student looking to use Codio courses then there are two main features Codio offers.

 - Classes as a part of an organization
-- Public classes created by other Codio users
+- Public courses created by other Codio users

 If you are being taught as a part of a class, your teachers will probably have an organization account and will set up a class for you.
 If not, then you can still find and use public courses.